• Skip to main content

 3. Next, click on Action tab in top-menu bar and select Scan for hardware changes option in the drop-down menu.

-Also, it is better to Restart your computer and allow Windows to automatically install the right device driver.
+Restart your computer and it should automatically install the right drivers.

 Related